Salah856/System-Design/Design key value store.md

 - Weak consistency: subsequent read operations may not see the most updated value.
 - Eventual consistency: this is a specific form of weak consistency.
 Given enough time, all updates are propagated, and all replicas are consistent.

+Strong consistency is usually achieved by forcing a replica not to accept new reads/writes until every replica has agreed on current write.
+This approach is not ideal for highly available systems because it could block new operations.
+Dynamo and Cassandra adopt eventual consistency, which is our recommended consistency model for our key-value store.